EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ```

 #### **Step 8.5: Add events in EventStoreDB**
-#### **Step 8.6: Navigate to the bin url for the new bin you created and confirm that the connector has been reconfigured to transmit data to the new bin.**
+#### **Step 8.6: Navigate to the bin url for the new bin you created and confirm the connector has been reconfigured to transmit data to the latest bin.**

 ### **Step 9: Delete the connector**